Indira Gandhi International Airport: Runways

 Delhi Airport has four near-parallel runways: runway 11R/29L, 4430 × 60 m, runway 11L/29R, 4400 × 45 m, runway 10/28, 3813 × 46 m, and runway 09/27, 2816 × 45 m.
 The 09/27 runway of the Delhi Airport was the airport's first-ever runway; the British constructed the 2,816 metre-long and 60 metre-wide runway in the pre-independence era and used it during World War II.
-In addition to Chaudhary Charan Singh International Airport in Lucknow and Jaipur Airport in Jaipur, Delhi Airport is the only airport in India to have been equipped with the CAT III-B ILS, as of 2017.
+In addition to Chaudhary Charan Singh International Airport in Lucknow and Jaipur Airport in Jaipur, Delhi Airport is one of the three airports in India whose runways are equipped with CAT III-B ILS.
 In the winter of 2005, there were a record number of disruptions at Delhi Airport due to fog/smog.
 Since then some domestic airlines have trained their pilots to operate under CAT-II conditions of a minimum 350 m visibility.
 On 31 March 2006, IGI became the first Indian airport to operate two runways simultaneously following a test run involving a SpiceJet plane landing on runway 28 and a Jet Airways plane taking off from runway 27 at the same time.